I have followed a modified low-FODMAP diet since 2016, and I still find myself frozen in the grocery store at times.

 |Quinoa flour (3.52 oz)|

 |Sourdough bread (1-2 slices)|

 |Wheat-free/gluten-free bread (1-2 slices)|

-Fructose, the f in FODMAP, is the main irritant in most fruits, but several fruits are low enough in fructose for you to enjoy in moderation.
+Fructose, one of the monosaccharide’s, is the main irritant in most fruits, but several fruits are low enough in fructose for you to enjoy in moderation.
 For details on which of these fruits are currently in season, check out our farmers’ market shopping guides.